 Economic downturns are difficult, but much of the above advice applies whether the economy is in a slump or experiencing a boom.
 If you act early, before there is definitive proof of a recession, you can lay the groundwork to survive and thrive.

-Are you concerned about a coming recession?
-What steps are you taking to protect your small business now?
+How has the recession impacted your small business?
+What steps are you taking to protect your business now?